EE180 Digital Systems Architecture

 Collaboration: See: honor code and collaboration for some general guidelines, which apply to both project assignments and problem sets.
 In general, collaboration is encouraged subject to the following guidelines:

-- Students working together should submit a single assignment for the pair.
+- Students working together should submit a single assignment for the group.

 - Any assistance received in the solution of a homework set or programming assignment should be acknowledged in writing with specific details.

-- No sharing of code, partial or complete solutions among groups is permitted.
+- Sharing of code or solutions (partial or complete) between groups is not permitted.

 Adapted from a template by Andreas Viklund.